Never Leave You (Uh Oooh, Uh Oooh)

 "Never Leave You (Uh Oooh, Uh Oooh)" is a song by American recording artist Lumidee, released as her debut single on May 12, 2003, from her first album, Almost Famous (2003).
+The song features a sample from Diwali Riddim by Lenky, released in 2002.
 The official remix features Busta Rhymes and Fabolous.
-"Never Leave You (Uh Oooh, Uh Oooh)" peaked at number three on the Billboard Hot 100.
-Outside of the United States, "Never Leave You (Uh Oooh, Uh Oooh)" topped the charts in Flanders, Germany, Italy, the Netherlands, and Switzerland, and peaked within the top ten of the charts in many other countries, including Austria, Denmark, the United Kingdom, and Wallonia.
+"Never Leave You (Uh Oooh, Uh Oooh)" peaked at number three on the US Billboard Hot 100 and charted internationally, topping the charts of Flanders, Germany, Italy, the Netherlands, and Switzerland.

 Background

 The original mix of the song was recorded by DJ Tedsmooth, a native of Spanish Harlem where Lumidee was raised, for DJ Tedsmooth's independent record label Straight Face.
-The song became the number 1 requested song on many New York radio stations.
+The song became the number-one requested song on many New York radio stations.
 The success resulted in many major record label offering deals to both Lumidee and DJ Tedsmooth.
 After signing with Universal, the song was remixed with guest appearances by Busta Rhymes and Fabolous.

-It remains the most successful song of Lumidee's career so far, regarding chart positions, and her only hit to date.
-The song was most successful in Europe, reaching number 1 in five countries.
-It peaked at number 1 in Belgium, Germany, Italy, The Netherlands and Switzerland in August–September 2003.
-It also charted at number 2 in the United Kingdom.
-It also reached number 1 on the Eurochart Hot 100 Singles.
-Nevertheless, the song peaked at number 3 on the Billboard Hot 100 chart in her own country.

 "Never Leave You" was incorporated into the 2010 re-release of the Diwali riddim album on Greensleeves/VP Records.
 It included other songs derived from the Diwali riddim, along with Sean Paul's "Get Busy," which was a late entry that never made the original release.